advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 In philosophy, naturalism is the idea that only natural laws and forces (as opposed to supernatural ones) operate in the universe.

-Despite countless claims of supernatural events, there have been no scientifically confirmed supernatural events over the entire course of known history.
+Despite countless claims of supernatural events, there have been none scientifically confirmed supernatural events over the entire course of known history.
 There are some research areas that still have unexplained events, for example in the neuroscience of consciousness, where there is a lack of theories to bridge the language gaps between scientific terminology and self-reported conscious experiences.
 However, there is no reason to believe that naturalism weakens the ability of scientists to reason about these events.